google/applied-machine-learning-intensive/v2/00_prerequisites/01_intermediate_python/slides.md

 <!--
 * This is an instance of a private method.
 * These are methods that are only helper methods to others in the class and cannot be accessed outside of it.
-  * It can be helpful for methods you want.
+* Let's see how the helper method _check_id can be useful.
-* We will go into more detail on these later.
 -->

 ---